 |2019||Co-caretakers Richard Bateman, Mark Sherratt and Steven Maddox|

 The definition of a LUGMaster is someone who leads any LUG.
 Often with many LUGs the term LUGMaster is used when they do this task single-handedly or with one other Co-LUGMaster.
 StaffsLUG has previously used this title, particularly from the beginning when Dave Roberts co-founded the LUG originally.
 He then hand picked his successor, as did they, and so on over the years… until it became a project of Function Office in 2016.

 Why the relaunch in 2019?

 Around 2013 things started to go quiet as people started to move away and little effort was going in to finding new faces and venues.
-This led to 2014-2018 being a period where the LUG was mostly dormant and only a handful of people keeping the effort alive.
-In 2016 the LUG became a Function Office project and a quest began to find new faces and what they’d want in a LUG ready for a proper relaunch, which we’re pleased to say is proving to be a success!
+This led to 2014-2018 being a period where the LUG was mostly dormant and only a handful of people keeping the effort alive, mostly just on the mailing list.
+In 2016 the LUG became a Function Office project and a quest began to find new faces and what they’d want in a LUG ready for a proper relaunch, which has since been a great success!

 What is Function Office?

 A locally based non-profit organisation dedicated both to open source/free software advocacy and also helping out with the IT needs of other non-profits.
-The last LUGMaster completed the final transfer of assets to Function Office in 2016.
+LUGMaster Adam Egan didn’t seek to continue to run the LUG in 2016 and just prior to stepping down he transferred the running and assets of the LUG to Function Office and its staff.
 You can find more information about Function Office on this website.

 Where is all the content from previous sites?